 As a student, you need to go by the rules and be subject to an Acceptable Use policy for web browsing.
 In most cases, you can’t do anything about the policy and the unreasonable restrictions like blocking of websites (e.g. Facebook, YouTube, Twitter, and Flickr)

 By using a VPN connection, you can bypass this restriction and be able to access all websites and use the webmail services.
 Even better, your browsing activity remains indecipherable and unknown to the network admin, which means he cannot gather any evidence about what you are doing.
 While we don’t really advise going against the policy, if you feel you have sufficient and justifiable reasons to go against it, then an excellent VPN service will help.
 However, take note that a VPN service doesn’t save you from being caught red-handed by an authorized personnel.

 5. Bypass a country’s Internet censorship.

 Similar to the Acceptable Use policy enforced in schools, some countries impose unreasonable Internet censorship policies.
+Using the best VPN can even bypass the Great Firewall.
+We all know that aside from implementing a strict internet censorship, China has also started blacklisting the IP addresses used by common VPNs in China.
+Good VPNs, however, rely on stealth technology to get through the restrictions of the Great Firewall.
 Syria, Belarus, China, Saudi Arabia, Afghanistan, Egypt, and Cuba are among the countries that limit their citizen’s access to the web.

 If you reside in any of these restrictive countries, you can tunnel out of the restrictions and gain access to the World Wide Web by connecting to a VPN service.
 Once connected to a VPN, your activities will be concealed so any government agencies or authorities cannot eavesdrop on your activities.
 Take note, though, that as with most VPN connections, your bandwidth will become slower.